 What GCP resources are allocated when I automatically provision my tagging server?

-When you automatically provision your tagging server, a GCP project is created with the server-side container deployed on a single App Engine server in the standard environment.
-The single-server deployment is the recommended server-side tagging environment for testing limited traffic volumes.
+When you automatically provision your tagging server, a GCP project is created with the server-side container deployed on Cloud Run.
+The deployment restricts the amount of resources available and is recommended for testing limited traffic volumes only.

-When your server-side container begins to receive live traffic, you should upgrade to the App Engine flexible environment and allocate additional GCP servers to ensure redundancy and avoid data loss in case of outages or capacity limitations.
-We recommend a minimum of 3 servers per container for redundancy.
-Follow these instructions to upgrade your deployment.
+When your server-side container begins to receive live traffic, allocate additional instances to your service to ensure redundancy and avoid data loss in case of outages or capacity limitations.
+We recommend a minimum of 3 instances per container for redundancy.
+Learn how to upgrade your deployment.

 What is the domain of my tagging server?

-The default deployment uses an App Engine subdomain.
+The default deployment uses a Cloud Run subdomain.
 We strongly recommend that you point a subdomain of your website to the tagging server.
 Follow these instructions to map your website subdomain to your tagging server.